Pharmacometrics-Enabled DOse OPtimization (PEDOOP) for Seamless Phase I-II Trials in Oncology: Phase II Design

 \subsection{Arm Selection}

-At the end of phase II, optimal dose(s) among $\{r\mid r= 1, \cdots, R\}$ will be recommended to the next phase.
+At the end of phase II, several doses among $\{r\mid r= 1, \cdots, R\}$ will be recommended to the next phase.
 The SEARS design \citep{pan2014phase} implemented the following selection rule: if arm $r$ meets the two criteria \eqref{eq:sel_rule}, it will be recommended to the next phase.
 Let

 where $p_r$ and $q_r$ denote the toxicity and efficacy probabilities of arm $r$.
 And the posterior distributions of $p_r$ and $q_r$ are both based on the beta prior, $Beta(1,1)$. $p^{**}$ and $q^{**}$ are two physician-specified values.
+Criteria \eqref{eq:sel_rule} will potentially lead to selecting more than one dose, and we call these ``admissible doses".

-However, \eqref{eq:sel_rule} may result in multiple arms selected from the trial, which is not desirable in practice.
-Therefore, in PEDOOP we also propose to select the arm with the highest posterior probability \eqref{eq:prob_maxu} among these arms meeting the criteria \eqref{eq:sel_rule}.
+We also propose to select the dose with the highest utility based on posterior probability \eqref{eq:prob_maxu} among those meeting the criteria \eqref{eq:sel_rule}.
 That is, the dose $r^*$ is selected where